-If a federal tax return had been filed for a past year but the worker did not claim a tax credit, they may now claim the credit(s) by completing Form 1040X: Amended U.S. Individual Income Tax Return and attach it to a copy of the tax return filed for that year.
+Taxpayers who were eligible for, but did not claim, State and federal tax credit refunds for the last three years (Tax Years 2005, 2006, 2007) can claim them now by completing Form 1040X: Amended U.S. Individual Income Tax Return and attaching it to a copy of the tax return filed for that year.
 If a federal return had not been filed, a worker will need to file their taxes using the appropriate forms for that year.